Who was John E. Mair?

 Beautiful New Signage

-Our 2018-2019 Worshipful Master Eric did a fantastic job on creating new signage for our Lodge and installation with the help of his cousin and brother Matt.
+Our 2018 and 2019 Worshipful Master Eric did a fantastic job on creating new signage for our Lodge and installation with the help of his cousin and fellow Brother, Matt.

 The new lettering and familiar square and compass help to let one and all recognize our place in Mars, PA.
 It was installed in April of 2019.

 (From Wikipedia) Freemasonry or Masonry consists of fraternal organizations that trace their origins to the local fraternities of stonemasons, which from the end of the fourteenth century regulated the qualifications of stonemasons and their interaction with authorities and clients.
 The degrees of freemasonry retain the three grades of medieval craft guilds, those of Apprentice, Journeyman or fellow (now called Fellowcraft), and Master Mason.
 These are the degrees offered by Craft (or Blue Lodge) Freemasonry.
 Members of these organisations are known as Freemasons or Masons.

 The Grand Lodge of Pennsylvania has been the premier fraternal organization in PA for nearly more than 250 years.

 Lodges of Freemasons can be found in nearly every sizable Pennsylvania city and town. #729 is our local Masonic Lodge.

 (From Wikipedia) "A Masonic lodge is the basic organisational unit of Freemasonry.
 It is also commonly used as a term for a building in which such a unit meets.
 Every new lodge must be warranted or chartered by a Grand Lodge, but is subject to its direction only in enforcing the published constitution of the jurisdiction.